Table of Contents

 You gain ten season pass XP for every location you win, five season pass XP for every location you tie, and one season pass XP per turn of the game.

-Once the new season ends, the season pass card will be added to the Series 5 collection, and will eventually fall to Series 4 and then to Series 3.
-Variants in a season pass are limited to that season only, and will never be avaliable again once the season is over.
+Once a new season starts, the season pass card from last seaspn will be added to the Seasonal Snap Packs immediately.
+Variants in any season pass are limited to that season only, and will never be avaliable again once the season is over.

 This often makes the season pass feel like great value!